 As explained in the introduction, in many modern settings there is no necessity to reconstruct the original input.
 Instead, on the decoder side, the only requirement is that some downstream task, such as voice recognition in audio, or object detection in images, be performed successfully.
-Thus, a coding scheme for machines is required to create a minimal encoded representation of the input such that the downstream task performance output is compromised as little as possible (or not at all, resulting in lossless coding for machines).
+Thus, a CfM codec is required to create a minimal encoded representation of the input such that the downstream task performance output is compromised as little as possible (or not at all, resulting in lossless coding for machines).